 Venture through 1.5 miles of simple flat walking because there are a lot of things to do and see, and you will be rewarded with a lot of great highlights and bucket list items of Punda, Otrobanda, and Scharloo to photos and enjoy!

 Dawn those walking shoes and enjoy the island that puts the ‘C’ in the ABC Islands \(the country of Curacao) to discover shopping, culture, and history while marking off some big Curacao bucket list items right inside the Willemstad area.

-I heart cruising and I enjoyed my time with Holland America, who I was a media partner of and hosted by while cruising on this journey.
+I heart cruising, and I enjoyed my time with Holland America, whom I was a media partner of and hosted while cruising on this journey.

 Why You’ll Love The Walking Tour of Willemstad Curacao

 You are officially in the Dutch Caribbean and the capital, Willemstad, is the largest city there.
 If you have been docked here with your cruise, hopefully, you’ll get 16 hours to cut loose (well our cruise provider had that much time here) you have plenty of time to really get out and explore Curacao.

 - You can easily access the walk on a straightforward path that can range from ½ a mile to 1 ½ miles depending on where you choose to go. (roundtrip is about 3 miles) .